"I been makin' fires outta nothin,' if that's what you mean." -- The Human Torch, when asked how he's feeling

 Fury, Agent of SHIELD, aired once.
 But not this.
 No cheapo tape release.

 No dumping on late-night cable.
-Only the Geek Nation have it, and so we must
+Only we have it, and so we must

 revel in it and protect it using our oral tradition, with one guy ranting and everyone else gaping in awe.
 Or our bloggal tradition,